Hovnanian Enterprises, Inc. (HOV) CEO Ara Hovnanian on Q4 2020 Results - Earnings Call Transcript

 Alex Barrón

 Right, right.
 Okay.
 And then in terms of the corporate G&A, you guys had been, I guess, $15 million to $20 million the past 3 quarters.
-This one we jumped up to $26 million.
-Was that something of a one-time in nature?
-Or is that more of a run rate going forward?
+This one jumped up to $26 million.
+Was that something of a one-time in nature or is that more of a run rate going forward?

 Larry Sorsby